How Much Internet Speed is Mandatory for Streaming?

 Not all activities demand the same type of bandwidth.
 Some activities require more than usual.
 For instance, live streaming on Twitch takes more bandwidth than streaming music on iTunes.

 When there is an Internet rush, you are likely to experience slow bandwidth.
 This is common during peak traffic hours.
-Spectrum Internet speeds also vary when more users are connected to the Internet doing heavy streaming.
+Spectrum Internet Support also varies when more users are connected to the Internet doing heavy streaming.

 Sometimes, the ISPs limit the bandwidth and slow down the connection.
 This is practice is called throttling and it’s common in the industry.
 This also happens when your data usage exceeds the monthly limit.
 Therefore, you will experience a slow connection while playing online games, downloading large files, and streaming.